 Award at a Glance

-Award amount: $500, reimbursement of the early registration fees to the American Physiology Summit
+Award amount: $500, plus reimbursement of the early registration fee to the American Physiology Summit.

 Award Description

-The American Physiological Society (APS) Neural Control and Autonomic Regulation (NCAR) Outstanding Graduate Student Award provides travel support to one graduate student to present meritorious research at the American Physiology Summit.
-This award is
+The American Physiological Society (APS) Neural Control & Autonomic Regulation (NCAR) Outstanding Graduate Student Award provides travel support to one graduate student to present research at the American Physiology Summit.

 Eligibility

-- be an APS member in good standing with a primary affiliation in the NCAR Section, and
+- An APS member in good standing with a primary NCAR Section affiliation.

-- be a graduate student working towards a PhD (post-candidacy exams) in neural control and autonomic regulation.
+- A graduate student working towards a PhD (post-candidacy exams) in neural control and autonomic regulation.

 Criteria